shellscape/webpack-plugin-serve/README.md

 _Note: The `app.use(...)` call here is slightly different than what Express users are used to seeing with `http-proxy-middleware`.
 This is due to subtle differences in how the module interacts with `Koa`, which is used under the hood in this plugin._

+## Feature set comparison
+We created a grid that can be seen [here](./feature-set.md) comparing all features the other development servers have.

 ## Meta

 [CONTRIBUTING](./.github/CONTRIBUTING.md)